Simplicial Embeddings Improve Sample Efficiency in Actor-Critic Agents: Empirical Evaluation

+\paragraph{Multitask and Offline-to-online Deep RL.} Recent work by \citet{joshi2025benchmarking} introduced a large-scale benchmark for multi-task reinforcement learning (MTRL) in robotics.
+Implemented in Isaac Gym, this benchmark comprises over seventy robotic control problems spanning both manipulation and locomotion, with subsets such as MT50 focused on manipulation.
+We compare FastTD3~\citep{seo2025fasttd3} to its SEM-augmented variants (+SEM).
+As shown in \autoref{fig:aggregate_performance2} (\emph{right}), +SEM improves sample efficiency, achieving faster learning and higher returns within the same training budget.
 We also evaluate Flow Q-Learning (FQL; \citealp{park2025flow}), an actor–critic–style method that couples a value function with a flow-based policy generator trained to transport actions toward high-value regions.
 Despite differing from standard policy-gradient updates, FQL preserves the critic-guided policy improvement structure central to actor–critic algorithms.
 Applying SEM to the flow-based actor improves sample efficiency and stability during the offline-to-online transition (see \autoref{fig:offline2online}), where representations must adapt from static replay data to evolving on-policy distributions.
 We view these observations as opening opportunities to investigate whether simplex-constrained embeddings can help mitigate representation drift and facilitate adaptation; establishing this more broadly will require further study and is left to future work.

+\paragraph{Value-Based Deep RL.} Although our evaluation centers on actor–critic methods, this choice reflects experimental scope rather than a conceptual limitation.
+SEM operates on learned representations and is compatible with value-based algorithms.
+Extending SEM to these settings, such as DQN-style architectures \citep{mnih2013playing}, is an important avenue for improving sample efficiency.
+To explore this direction, we evaluated SEM within PQN \citep{gallicisimplifying}, a recently proposed value-based algorithm that simplifies deep temporal-difference learning by streamlining target computation and reducing unnecessary complexity.
+Our preliminary PQN experiments indicate that, while SEM yields improvements in a few games (see \autoref{fig:atari_pqn_env_learnigcurves}), it does not provide consistent gains in this regime overall (see \autoref{fig:attari_aggregate_pqn2}).
+This suggests that a more systematic investigation is needed to determine when geometric constraints benefit value-based methods.
+See \autoref{appx:sem_validation} for more details.